syncfusion-content/maui-docs/MAUI/Linear-Gauge/animation.md

 # Animation in .NET MAUI Linear Gauge (SfLinearGauge)

-All [.NET MAUI Linear Gauge](https://www.syncfusion.com/maui-controls/maui-linear-gauge) elements including the scale, ticks and labels, range, bar pointer, shape marker pointer, and content marker pointer, can be animated separately.
+All Linear Gauge elements including the scale, ticks and labels, range, bar pointer, shape marker pointer, and content marker pointer, can be animated separately.

 ## Animate axis